 - Explore how personality differences affect personal interactions with others

 - Imagine how signature strengths and personal interests might match particular careers

 Middle School Charting Careers program

-This newly revised middle school program will serve about 40 underserved students during the 2017–2018 school year with a combination of group workshops and 1:1 guidance to help students explore their interests and strengths and start thinking about good-match careers.
-As well, the program will work with students on developing writing skills and self reflection through independent work in mindfulness and journaling.
+The middle school program offers a combination of group workshops and 1:1 guidance to help students explore their interests and strengths and start thinking about good-match careers.
+As well, the program works with students on developing writing skills and self reflection through independent work in mindfulness and journaling.
 A full DESSA evaluation and tracking of academic performance will measure each student's individual progress as they prepare for the high school program.